Churchmanship: Anglicanism

 A traditional poem to describe churchmanship is "Low and Lazy, Broad and Hazy, and High and Crazy."
 Lazy refers to simpler worship, hazy to unclear tradition or beliefs, and crazy to excessive ceremonialism; but the author of the poem may have been a humorist.

-In the United States a "churchman" is a member of the Episcopal Church in the United States of America (ECUSA).
+In the United States, a "churchman" is typically understood to mean a member (irrespective of gender) of The Episcopal Church (TEC).
 Usage of the term began in the nineteenth century and has been modified in the twentieth century.

 Lutheranism

 Lutheranism has traditionally retained cohesiveness due to doctrinal unity on the Book of Concord.

-The concept of churchmanship is used in Lutheranism.
-In Lutheran churches churchmanship can be liberal, pietist, confessional, high church or evangelical Catholic.
+However, in modern times, the concept of churchmanship may be used in Lutheranism as well and can include, from highest to lowest: High church/Evangelical Catholic, Confessional, Liberal, and Pietist.

 There may be overlap between these categories; for example, the Lutheran Church–International (LC–I) is a confessional Lutheran denomination of Evangelical Catholic churchmanship.